LSFLK/superapp-mobile/frontend/README.md

 # Frontend Developer Onboarding Guide.

-## Welcome to the SuperApp Mobile Frontend.

-This Super App is an all-in-one platform designed to bring essential tools and services to your fingertips for a seamless mobile experience.
-Built with **React Native Expo**, **TypeScript**, and **Redux**, this Super App integrates secure authentication via **Asgardeo**, a micro-app architecture, and a dynamic app store for downloading and managing features.
 This guide provides project setup, architecture, communication flows, and essential development practices.

 ## 🚀 Getting Started

 ### Prerequisites